tapjs/tapjs/cli/index.md

   --no-coverage-report        Do not output a coverage report.

+  --no-browser                Do not open a web browser after
+                              generating an html coverage report.

   -t<n> --timeout=<n>         Time out test files after <n> seconds.
                               Defaults to 30, or the value of the TAP_TIMEOUT environment variable.